Skip to main content

 Decoding Your Health Plan for Wellness Coverage

-Your journey to accessing supportive therapies begins with a careful review of documents.
+Your journey to accessing supportive therapies begins with a careful review of your health plan documents.
 The two most important documents you will encounter are the Summary of Benefits and Coverage (SBC) and the Evidence of Coverage (EOC).
 The SBC provides a high-level overview of your plan in a standardized format, making it easier to compare different plans.

 The EOC, on the other hand, is the detailed contract between you and your insurer, outlining the full scope of your benefits, limitations, and exclusions.
 When searching for information about wellness program coverage, these documents are your primary resources.